BigTrevHD/NewHomeless/3TProgress.md

 ## Sprint 5 (2/5/19)

-- Central mechanics are still not working (bin rummaging, cafes broken, begging is unclear)
+- Central mechanics are still not working (bin rummaging, cafes broken, begging is unclear, notebook isn't working at all)
 - Game has not been playtested by anyone.
   - You haven't event playtested the game yourselves all the way through.
 No-one has attempted to complete the game, you therefore don't know how long that would take, whether it's possible, or how it feels to play the game.
 - The cars, whilst amusing, rather damage the feel you're going for (although I can see this could potentially be a relatively minor fix).